jjgomera/iapws/README.rst

 IAPWS-95
 --------------------------------

-Class to model a state for liquid water or steam with the Industrial Formulation IAPWS-95
+Class to model a state for liquid water or steam with the general and scientific formulation IAPWS-95

 Incoming properties: